Let membership show you the world

 1. Soak up Italian influences

 Pretend you’re in Tuscany at Ickworth’s Italianate garden which brings a little of the Mediterranean to Suffolk with its towering cypress trees, or enjoy a stroll along the terrace at Plas Newydd in Wales.
-As a member you’re free to explore all of these places, so wherever you Rome (sorry, roam), you’ll be feeling buonissimo!
+As a member you’re free to explore all these places, so wherever you Rome (sorry, roam), you’ll be feeling buonissimo!

 2. Immerse yourself in Eastern delights